Last Updated on July 12, 2024

 ✍️ Subscribe to GitProtect DevSecOps X-Ray Newsletter and stay informed about the latest developments in DevSecOps

-📅 Schedule a live custom demo and learn more about GitProtect backups for your GitHub repositories and metadata
+📅 Schedule a live custom demo and learn more about GitHub repository and metadata backup

 📌 Or try GitProtect backups for the GitHub environment and start protecting your critical GitHub data in one go